CARTAvis/manual_source/source/installation_and_configuration.rst

 **CentOS 8**

-For CentOS8 users, you first need to add the el8 "cartavis" and "EPEL" repositories.
+For CentOS8 users, you first need to add the el8 "cartavis", "EPEL", and "powertools" repositories.
 Please note that *root* access is required, unless you install in a Docker container.

 .. code-block:: bash